Towards a Taxonomy of Software Log Smells: Study Design

-The goal of this study is to define and identify software log smells as well as determine the tools that detect, remove, or repair them.
+The goal of this study is to define and identify software log smells, as well as to identify tools to remove or repair them.
 Based on this goal, we define the following research questions: